Institute-of-Applied-Dynamics/New_Lagrangian_variational_integrators_for_solving_low_thrust_orbital_transfer/readme.md

 2. The program that creates the data for the performance study
 3. The script that generates the figures of the paper once all data sets are generated
+4. The program to generate the Reference indirect solution
+5. The script for generation of the n satellite alignment flight

 How to use the files.